readium/annotations/README.md

 #### 1.3.2.
 Selector

 An annotation refers to a segment of a resource, which is identified by one or more Selectors.
 The nature of the Selectors and methods to describe segments depend on the resource type.
-Providing more than one Selector allows an annotation software to choose the most accurate selector from those it can handle, and helps accomodating evolutions on the annotated resource.
+Providing more than one Selector allows an annotation software to choose the most accurate selector from those it can handle and helps accommodate evolutions on the annotated resource.

 Annotation selectors are specified in [W3C Annotation Data Model, section Selectors](https://www.w3.org/TR/2017/REC-annotation-model-20170223/#selectors).
 This specification filters selectors deemed useful for annotating publications and details the use of these selectors.

-Note: New selectors will certainly be defined in the coming months, after discussion with members of the W3C Publishing Maintenance Working Group.
+Note: New selectors will undoubtedly be defined in the coming months after discussion with members of the W3C Publishing Maintenance Working Group.

 ##### 1.3.2.1.
 Text Quote Selector